robertjskelton/robertjskelton.github.io/_posts/2021-09-01-ferrari-360-august-2021-data.markdown

 ![August 2021](/images/360-aug2021/360.jpg)

 Here's my August 2021 update on Ferrari 360 prices.
 You can read my [original post](https://rskelton.com/ferrari-360-april-2021-data/) to see how and where I am collecting my data.
-This month is going to be noticably different though - I removed the price limit.
+This month is going to be noticeably different though - I removed the price limit.
 Previously, I was only tracking cars for sale for under $90k.
 Now, I am tracking all asking prices.
 There are some that are asking as high as $250k - so data will shift.
 This is my 5th monthly post, previous posts are:
 * [April 2021](https://rskelton.com/ferrari-360-april-2021-data/)
 * [May 2021](https://rskelton.com/ferrari-360-may-2021-data/)
 * [June 2021](https://rskelton.com/ferrari-360-june-2021-data/)